qianguih/voxelnet/README.md

     * Camera calibration matrices of object data set (16 MB): for visualization of predictions
     * Left color images of object data set (12 GB): for visualization of predictions

-2. In this project, we use the cropped point cloud data for training and testing.
+2. In this project, we use the cropped point cloud data for training and validation.
 Point clouds outside the image coordinates are removed.
 Update the directories in `data/crop.py` and run `data/crop.py` to generate cropped data.
-Note that cropped point cloud data will overwrite raw point cloud data here.
+Note that cropped point cloud data will overwrite raw point cloud data.

 2. Split the training set into training and validation set according to the protocol [here](https://xiaozhichen.github.io/files/mv3d/imagesets.tar.gz).
-And rearrange the training dataset to have the following structure:
+And rearrange the folders to have the following structure:
 ```plain
 └── DATA_DIR
        ├── training   <-- training data